cvgjnh/rails-encyclopedia-web-app/README.md

 # Project Overview
 This Rails application is an Encyclopedia, which allows users to create, view, edit, and delete articles.
 The application also provides search functionality to help users find relevant articles.
-These features were implemented as part of the internship assignment.

-# Project Goals (Taken From the Assignment)
+# Project Goals

 1. Review Existing Tests: Start by reviewing the existing tests provided in the article_test.rb file located in the test/models directory.
 Understand the requirements and expectations of each test.